DavidCEllis/SplitGuides/readme.md

 ## Install/Setup ##

 1. Under the Livesplit layout editor add 'LiveSplit Server' (listed under 'control')
-2. Download SplitNotes2 from the [**releases page**](https://github.com/DavidCEllis/SplitNotes-2/releases)
+2. Download SplitGuides from the [**releases page**](https://github.com/DavidCEllis/SplitGuides/releases)
-3. Extract anywhere and run *splitnotes2.exe*
+3. Extract anywhere and run *splitguides.exe*

 ## Usage ##

 1. Connect with livesplit by starting the livesplit server component selecting 'Control' and 'Start Server'
-2. Right click in the splitnotes window and select 'Open Notes' and find the text file containing the notes you wish to use.
+2. Right click in the splitguides window and select 'Open Notes' and find the text file containing the notes you wish to use.

-The formatting for notes basically follows the format used by the original SplitNotes with some additional enhancements and exceptions.
+Plain text formatting works the same way as SplitNotes.
+Notes made for that should function fine in SplitGuides.

-Markdown and HTML formatted notes are supported.
+Additionally Markdown and HTML formatted notes are supported.
 These will be interpreted based on file extension (.md, .txt or .html).
 Markdown and plain text formatted notes will automatically have line breaks inserted in between lines.